Saturday, 19 July 2014

 Lord, you are our hope, glory to you.

 Verspers on Saturday also include Phos Hilaron (Φῶς Ἱλαρόν), which is familiar to Anglicans in English as Hail Gladdening Light or O Gladsome/Joyous Light.
-This is the earliest known Christian hymn recorded of the Bible that is still in use today:
+This is the earliest known Christian hymn recorded outside the Bible that is still in use today:

 Φῶς ἱλαρὸν ἁγίας δόξης ἀθανάτου Πατρός,